 Applications can be made in any field of research.

 The ERC's grants operate on a 'bottom-up' basis without predetermined priorities.

-Applications for an ERC grant must be submitted by a single Principal Investigator (PI) in conjunction with and on behalf of their Host Institution, called the applicant legal entity.
+Applications for an ERC grant require a single Principal Investigator (PI) to submit the application on behalf of their host institution.

-The PI does not necessarily need to be working at the Host Institution at the time when the proposal is submitted.
-However, a mutual agreement and the Host Institution’s commitment on how the relationship will be established are necessary, should the proposal be successful.
+The PI does not need to be employed by the host institution at the time of proposal submission, but a mutual agreement and commitment are necessary if the proposal is successful.

 ERC grants support projects carried out by an individual researcher who can employ researchers of any nationality as team members.
 It is also possible to have one or more team members located in a non-European country.

 Vacancies for team members interested in joining an ERC led research project, can be published on the Euraxess-Jobs portal.